 Had a first peak into Stengers and Prigogine's Order Out of Chaos.

 Tonight, the first week of quarantine is complete.
 We'll celebrate with pasta and some red.
-The forecoasted rain might make the second week easier to spend within the confines of our construction site.
+The forecasted rain might make the second week easier to spend within the confines of our construction site.

 After six days of sunshine, rain and fog came in today.
 We move around the room and each other, from bed to desk to kitchen counter and back.

-A number of coast guard ships are moving quite randomly through the harbour while emitting heavy fumes that are barely dispersed in the foggy, windless weather.
+A number of coast guard ships are moving quite randomly around the harbour while emitting heavy fumes that are barely dispersed in the foggy, windless weather.

 Rarely saw the harbour so bare of any ships.